developer-onizuka/nvidia-docker_VirtualMachine3/README.md

 This repository is for creating Streaming server of Web camera with FaceRecogizer below:
 - https://github.com/developer-onizuka/nvidia-docker_VirtualMachine2

-What you should do is "vagrant up --provider=libvirt", But you can learn all of the steps below:
+What you should do is only "vagrant up --provider=libvirt" in step#0 below, But you can learn all of the steps:

 # 0. Vagrant Up at Host Machine
 ```